 On 1 April 2011 Swiss Life AG partially redeemed its holding in Class I of the Ireland Subsidiary.
 The redemption was paid out in cash with the remaining amount being placed in a newly opened side pocket share class for illiquid assets (Class RI).
 At the same time a side pocket share class for the Cayman Subsidiary's portion of the illiquid assets was also created (Class RO).
 The side pocket share classes have paid out proceeds as their assets were realised.
 On 31 December 2012 Swiss Life fully redeemed its holding in the Class I shares.
-As per 31 December 2015 Swiss Life AG's holding in the remaining Class RI shares comprised 2.71 per cent (2014: 3.19 per cent) of the net asset value of the Ireland Subsidiary.
-The Cayman Subsidiary's holding in Class O and Class RO comprised 97.29 per cent of the net asset value of the Ireland Subsidiary (2014: 96.81 per cent).
-The Company controls the Ireland Subsidiary and consolidates it in compliance with IFRS 10.
-Swiss Life AG's holding in the Ireland Subsidiary is shown as a non-controlling interest in the Group's consolidated financial statements.
+As of 31 December 2016 Swiss Life AG's holding in the remaining Class RI shares comprised 1.77 per cent (2015: 2.71 per cent) of the net asset value of the Ireland Subsidiary.